imliuyzh/lfs101x-notes/chapter7.md

 ## Logging In and Out
 An available text terminal will prompt for a username (with the string login:) and password.
 When typing your password, nothing is displayed on the terminal (not even a * to indicate that you typed in something), to prevent others from seeing your password.
 After you have logged into the system, you can perform basic operations.

-Once your session is started (either by logging into a text terminal or via a graphical terminal program), you can also connect and log into remote systems by using Secure SHell (SSH).
-For example, by typing `ssh student@remote-server.com`, SSH would connect securely to the remote machine (remote-server.com) and give student a command line terminal window, using either a password (as with regular logins) or cryptographic key to sign in without providing a password to verify the identity.

 ## Rebooting and Shutting Down
 The preferred method to shut down or reboot the system is to use the shutdown command.
 This sends a warning message, and then prevents further users from logging in.
 The init process will then control shutting down or rebooting the system.
 It is important to always shut down properly; failure to do so can result in damage to the system and/or loss of data.